jide/redux-region/README.md

 </Region>
 ````

-Too bad we cant animate pop... we can (dirty implem) :
+What can we do with middlewares ?
+Animated pop (dirty implem) :
 ````js
 function animMiddleware(getState) {
     return next => action => {